What is the actual cost of turf installation? In this blog, we’re comparing DIY prices to the cost of hiring a professional landscaper.

 To maintain those perfect levels while you’re working, a set of turfing boards are an excellent investment.

 Don’t forget to make sure you can water the whole area of new turf very thoroughly every day and without tramping on it too much.
-A hosepipe and a sprinkler are the perfect combination for this.
+A hosepipe and a sprinkler are the perfect combinations for this.

-The final cost is of course the turf itself.
+The final cost is, of course, the turf itself.

 The cost of turf installation by professional landscapers